 2.6 OTHER ISSUES

-This was an initiative that Autostrade per l'Italia simply decided to support and that has, and in no circumstances could have had, anything to do either with the emergency funds provided by the Company to residents and businesses in the so-called Red Zone, or with the €500 million plan for the city of Genoa announced at the press conference in Genoa on 18 August this year.
+This was an initiative that Autostrade per l'Italia simply decided to support and that has, and in no circumstances could have had, anything to do either with the emergency funds provided by the Company to residents and businesses in the so-called Red Zone, or with the €500 million plan for the city of Genoa announced on the occasion of the press conference held in Genoa on 18 August last year.

 As this was a case of easily verified material damage, Autostrade per l'Italia has made a final payment covering the full value of the vehicles concerned.

 This is therefore a particular case.
 It has nothing to do with all the other forms of non-repayable compensation paid so far by the Company, regardless of any future claim and without asking beneficiaries to waive any additional rights, as clearly indicated in the related forms.